Paso Robles destination offers wine tasting, bistro, gift shop, and pairings for holiday meals

 It’s always a great time to visit Paso Robles and the surrounding areas, but there’s just something about the fall, with its cooler days and the anticipation of the upcoming holiday season, that makes this time of year even more special.
 And there’s no better destination to visit than the beautiful and conveniently located tasting room at Riboli Family of San Antonio Winery.

-Family-owned, with three generations currently overseeing the everyday operations, it’s one of the most highly awarded wineries in California.
+Family-owned, with the third and fourth generations currently overseeing the everyday operations, it’s one of the most highly awarded wineries in California.
 And the Paso Robles tasting room?
 With outdoor patio seating, an indoor bistro, and the best gift shop around, this is the place to be!
 The décor is stunning, timeless, and elegant, and yet the ambiance throughout is warm, approachable, and inviting.

 Invested in the Paso Robles area for more than three decades, first as a buyer of grapes, community is important to the Riboli Family.
-Over the years, they have achieved many accomplishments with their vineyards and winery, including attaining a Certified Sustainable status from the California Sustainable Winegrowing Alliance (CSWA).
+Over the years, they have achieved many accomplishments with their vineyards and winery, including attaining both organic vineyard certifications (Jada Winery and Vineyard) and sustainable vineyard and winery certifications through the California Sustainable Winegrowing Alliance.

 “We are all about being good neighbors, using water wisely, and being part of the community; not just the wine community, but Paso Robles in general,” Riboli said.
 “This is our second home and the longer we’ve been involved in the area, the more we’ve invested not only in resources but our time.”